ignaty8/indigo/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture-big }}{% endif %})

-<p>A British Space Software Engineer (MSci) with multiple years of experience at the forefront of the space industry.
-Working as Head of Software at Arctic Farming, bringing space technology to the food and agricultural sectors.
-Current experience includes Earth Observation, Blockchain, Hydroponics, Automation, Artificial Intelligence and Human Spaceflight.</p>
+<p align="justify">A British Space Software Engineer (MSci) and Entrepreneur with multiple years of experience at the forefront of the industry.
+Working as CTO and Embedded Software and Hardware Engineer with autonomous vertical farming systems in Finland and involved in the technology development at multiple European high-tech startups, with projects in Green Tech, Electric Aviation, Human Spaceflight, Controlled Environment Agriculture, Blockchain, Artificial Intelligence and Earth Observation.</p>

 <h2>Skills</h2>